Aurangabad Industrial City: Industrial Park

 Recently the Government of India has announced a New National Manufacturing Policy.
 Under this policy, seven National Investment and Manufacturing Zones (NIMZ) are proposed to be set up.
 It aims, setting up of mega industrial towns on waste and infertile land acquired by the government.
 The Industrial Park would be one of them.

+Administration

+AURIC is managed by the Maharashtra Industrial Township Limited (formerly Aurangabad Industrial Township Ltd), a special purpose vehicle and joint venture between the Maharashtra Industrial Development Corporation (MIDC) and the National Industrial Corridor Development Corporation (formerly Delhi-Mumbai Industrial Corridor Development Corporation).
+The city's administrative building is the seven-storey Auric Hall located in Shendra.
+The building also houses banks and other offices.
+Auric Hall is powered entirely by solar energy provided by 2.5 MW solar panels installed on the building.